-I began collecting the pieces for my dream bungalow kitchen.
-The first was the stove because I knew that it would take 2 ½ years to be restored, all the way in Georgia at .
-When I lived in L.A., there were several antique appliance sources, one within walking distance, where you could just walk in & buy an old stove.
+Clutching my well worn BUNGALOW KITCHENS book, I began collecting the pieces for my dream bungalow kitchen in Tampa.
+The first was the stove because I knew that it would take 2 ½ years to be restored, all the way in Georgia.
+When I had lived in L.A., there were several antique appliance sources, one within walking distance, where you could just walk in & buy an old stove.

 Not so in Tampa.
 I found the exact stove I wanted on eBay in New England, & they shipped it to Georgia.
-I was at high anxiety about her little Queen Anne legs, having seen plenty of stoves with damaged ones & begged the shippers to be delicate with these little legs.
-When it arrived in Georgia, I called John for a status report & all was well with the lady’s gams.
+I was at high anxiety about her little Queen Anne legs, having seen plenty of stoves with damaged ones & begged the shippers to be gentle with these delicate appendages.
+When it arrived in Georgia, I called the owner of the restoration shop for a status report & all was well with the lady’s gams.
 I set the timer for 2 ½ years.
 Tick.
 Tick.
 Tick.

 The next step was the sink.
 I really wanted a green sink.
 I searched eBay, Etsy, Craigslist, local salvage yards for over a year.
 Every week I diligently scrolled, called & searched for my sink.
-I saw some very cool sinks, many of which would have worked well in my kitchen but I was intent on using this particular green color.
+I saw some very cool sinks, many of which would have worked well in my kitchen but I was intent on using jadeite green.
 For many years I have been stuck on yellow or red & white in bungalow kitchens but for some reason, those colors just no longer appealed.